Edna Manley: Professional life (1960s) and The Bogle Statue

 Norman Manley entered politics, and founded the People's National Party in 1938.
 Although Edna Manley was hesitant at first, she quickly accepted her husband's place—and her own—in Jamaican politics.
 She also designed The Rising Sun logo for the People's National Party.
 The beginning of Jamaica's new government-—and the fall of colonialism-—was reflected in Manley's work, which at the time dealt with the cyclical, birth-and-death themes of the sun and moon.
 Her work was also heavily influenced by the nature that surrounded her at Nomdmi, the mountain retreat she had built with her husband.

-Many commissions awaited Edna Manley in the 60s such as Mother and Child Tondo for the Children's Hospital and The Bush which was not Consumed for the Webster United Church.
+Many commissions awaited Edna Manley in the 1960s, such as Mother and Child Tondo for the Children's Hospital and The Bush which was not Consumed for the Webster United Church.

-Manley had always been interested in Rastafarianism and in 1961, she made a series of drawings using young Rastafarians which served as the backbone for her carving Brother Man.
+Manley had always been interested in Rastafari and in 1961, she made a series of drawings using young Rastafarians which served as the backbone for her carving Brother Man.
 This helped her to come to terms with her philosophy was seen as suspicious and regarded with animosity.